List of currencies in Africa

 African currency was originally formed from basic items, materials, animals and even people available in the locality to create a medium of exchange.
 This started to change from the 17th century onwards, as European colonial powers introduced their own monetary system into the countries they invaded.

-As African countries achieved independence during the 20th century, some retained the new denominations that had been introduced, though others renamed their currencies for various reasons.
+As African countries achieved restoration or independence during the 20th century, some retained the new denominations that had been introduced, though others renamed their currencies for various reasons.
 Today, inflation often creates a demand for more stable (but forbidden) foreign currency, while in rural areas the original bartering system is still in widespread usage.
-As of 1 March 2019, the Libyan dinar (LYD) has the strongest currency in Africa.

 History

 Pre-colonial era

 In pre-colonial times, many objects were sometimes used as currency in Africa.
 These included shells, ingots, gold (gold dust and gold coins (the Asante)), arrowheads, iron, salt, cattle, goats, blankets, axes, beads, and many others.
 In the early 19th century a slave could be bought in West Africa with manilla currency; multiples of X-shaped rings of bronze or other metal that could be strung on a staff.